d-bl/GroundForge/docs/help/Tiles.md

 Choose stitches
 ---------------
-The faint nodes in the prototype diagram are repeats of the bright ones.
+The faint nodes in the prototype diagram repeat the bright ones.
 Click on a bright nodes and a yellow form field should emerge with a code for a stitch.
 Type as many `c`'s and `t`'s as you need for the stitch of your choice,